 With a vast library at its disposal, HBO Max features enough movies to provide a comprehensive history of comedic cinema.
-Here are 10 of the best comedy movies you can stream on HBO Max.
+So if you’re looking for a laugh, here are the 10 funniest movies you can stream on HBO Max.

 Eddie Murphy combines his raunchy comedy style with a heartfelt story in Coming to America.
 Murphy plays Akeem, the prince of a fictional African country, who rejects his designated bride and travels to New York City to search for true love.

 Along the way, he and his trusted companion Semmi (Arsenio Hall) get a crash course in American capitalism while working at a fast food restaurant, where Akeem woos the owner’s daughter.
 It’s a warm, feel-good story full of goofy comedy, including Murphy and Hall both playing multiple ridiculous characters.